kiali/openshift-servicemesh-plugin/README.md

 #### make cluster-push-plugin-image

 This target will build the plugin image and push it into the cluster's internal image registry.
-You must perform this step prior to installing an OSSMPlugin CR because this image must be available for the plugin Pod.
+You must perform this step prior to installing an OSSMConsole CR because this image must be available for the plugin Pod.

 #### make cluster-push